Competitor analysis 2022: all why’s, how-to’s and more [with template]

-There are numerous ways to identify your competitors; I’d like to recommend five that proved the most effective for us.
+There are numerous ways to conduct market research and identify your competitors; I’d like to recommend five that proved the most effective for us.

 That one is a no-brainer.
 When you want to know something, you google it (or bing it or duckduckgo it).

-When it comes to competitor analysis, it’s a great starting point.
+When it comes to competitive analysis, it’s a great starting point.

 Of course, Google will only spit out uncategorised results.
 Your job will be to divide the businesses into categories and check all other available information, for instance, when was it established, the number of clients, etc.

-Try to put yourself in the position of a potential customer and search for terms related to your business niche.
+Try to put yourself in the position of a potential customer looking for your products or services and search for terms related to your business niche.
 It’s best to do it in an incognito mode, so the search engine won’t take your previous searches into account.

 While we’re at search engines – take a look at paid ads.
-Some of your competitors might not be interested in SEO positioning (which takes some time and resources to develop).
+Some of your indirect and direct competitors might not be interested in SEO positioning (which takes some time and resources to develop).
 Instead, they will pay for promotion.

 Follow the same process as in the previous point, just take a look at ads, not organic results.

-Media monitoring will help you with a few steps in competitors analysis process.
+Media monitoring will help you with a few steps in the competitor analysis process.
 Let’s start with identifying your competitors.